mraoaakash/mraoaakash.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: I have been a part of the teaching team in various courses, as shown below
 nav: true
 nav_order: 5
 ---

-I have been a part of the teaching team in various courses, as shown below

 ### Introduction to Machine Learning (TA)
 **CSL-2010 at Indian Institute of Technology (IIT), Jodhpur** | _May 2023 - August 2023 (Summer 2023)_